wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

 >     set "BASELINE DB REPOSITORY" to "kunena-db-baseline"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "kunena-webroot-sourcecode-baseline"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export WEBSITE_DISPLAY_NAME="My Kunena Demo"
+>     export BASELINE DB REPOSITORY="kunena-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="kunena-webroot-sourcecode-baseline"
+>
 ----------------------------

 ### Demo 4 (StackScript overrides for example Joomlart demos)